 When done right, in-app messaging can quell user frustrations and harness the power of contextual, personalized messaging where and when it matters most.

-What are in-app messages?
+What is in-app messaging?

-In-app messages are a direct line of communication between you and your customers.
+In-app (or in-product) messages are a direct line of communication between you and your customers.
 As their name implies, they appear within the product experience and can come in several patterns, including chat and notification beacons.